Harvie/RotaryDial/README.md

   * Allow inverting of logic to use NO instead of NC dials (not sure if there are such)
   * Allow more than one dial at the same time
   * Provide method to detach interrupt if needed
-  * Handle dial timeout directly in library? (= send ENTER when no numbers are received, currently we handle this in example sketch)
+  * Handle dial timeout directly in library? (= send ENTER when user is done typing numbers, currently we handle this in example sketch)

 ## See also